NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/cloud-protocol/SensorDataAndConfiguration.rst

    See :ref:`azure-iot-shadow-topics` for the implementation details for AWS.

-Comparing State with Messages
+Comparing state with messages
 *****************************

 Most of the data is stored in the digital twin of the device.
 This is useful for a quick query of the last known data from the device.
 However, some data does not fit well into this model because of its ephemeral nature.
-For example, button pushes are sent as a message and are not stored in the digital twin.
+For example, button pushes are sent as messages and are not stored in the digital twin.
-Button is a UI element and in the case of push buttons, there is no *state*, which could be restored on the device or a *state* that persists over a longer time.
+Button is a UI element and in the case of push buttons, there is no state, which could be restored on the device or a state that persists over a longer time.

 The messages published by the device are described in detail in the `messages JSON schema file <./messages.schema.json>`_.
 For more information, see the `messages JSON document <./message.json>`_ for an example device state.